 20th Century Project

 In 2011, in celebration of our 10th Anniversary, Transport Group launched a ten-year cycle of curated and commissioned works: The 20th Century Project.
-Each of the ten productions in this chronological cycle will explore the American experience and identity particular to each decadeof the 20th century.
-We are inviting some of today’s most significant theatre artists to join us in capturing transformational moments – historical, emotional, and cultural – of this pivotal time in America.
+Each of the ten productions in this chronological cycle will explore the American experience and identity particular to each decade of the 20th century.
+We are inviting some of today’s most significant theatre artists to join us in capturing transformational moments – historical, emotional, and cultural – in recent American history.
 Five of the productions in this cycle will re-imagine classic American works while five additional productions will tell new stories through commissioned plays and musicals about our collective past.